malikudit/reuse-vanderbilt/README.md

   - Review functionality where users can provide their experiences with buyers and sellers
   - Profiles for buyers and sellers that displays their buying/selling history + reviews
   - Notifications where users can select items their interested in and receive notifications to their specified frequency

 - Repo organization:
-  - Divided into front end and back end
+  - Divided into frontend and backend

 Project Framework:
-- Front end - ReactJS
+- Frontend - ReactJS
-- Back end - Node.js
+- Backend - Node.js
 - Web server framework - Express
 - Database - MySQL
 - Object relational mapping (ORM) - Sequelize
-- Deployment - AWS EC2, AWS RDS, S3 Object Storage
+- Deployment - AWS EC2, AWS RDS, S3 object storage
-- Documentation - Notion
-- Cloud based repo/DevOps - GitHub
-- Team communication - iMessage, two weekly stand-ups + class meeting